Clean up resources

 • Tick the HybridDNS stack and select Delete

-• In the prompt, select Delete stack
+• In the prompt, choose Delete stack